-This is no mean feat, and it takes time to understand your compliance responsibilities and act accordingly – that’s everything to do with payroll, tax, VAT and any changes in business legislation, such as RTI.
-The deadline for small businesses to start submitting monthly RTI payments to HMRC was in April.
-This means that you need to submit payroll in real time to HMRC, so whenever you pay an employee, or face a fine.
+This is no mean feat, and it takes time to understand your compliance responsibilities and act accordingly – that’s everything to do with payroll, tax, VAT and any changes in business legislation, such as RTI which came into force in 2014.

 It can be daunting to think about the wealth of legislative changes that can occur in just 12 months, and so it’s worth looking for accounting data that automatically updates, not just to comply with regulations, but to categorise income and expenditure to provide business insight.

 4. Understand the right VAT scheme for your business